sklasek/svalflux/flux_updated_figs.md

 <img src="flux_updated_figs_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

 Figure 3.
-Geochemical, numerical, microbial community, and gene abundance data from two sites showing non-steady-state sulfate-methane dynamics.
+Geochemical, numerical, microbial community, and gene abundance data from two sites showing sulfate-methane dynamics suggestive of recent increases in methane flux.
 Gravity cores GC1045 and GC1081 are located at GHMs 3 and 4, respectively.
 Sulfate-methane transition depths are indicated by dashed lines.
-(A) shows porewater sulfate, sulfide, and alkalinity, and (B) the temporal progression of modeled AOM rates from 10 years ago to up to 2 years into the future.
+(A) shows porewater sulfate, sulfide, and alkalinity, and (B) the temporal progression of modeled AOM rates from 10 years ago to up to 2 years after sampling.
 (C) indicates percent abundances of dominant bacterial and archaeal classes, dominant anaerobic methanotrophic archaeal (ANME) familes, and sulfate-reducing bacterial (SRB) genera.
 (D) shows copy numbers of mcrA and dsrAB genes per gram bulk sediment.

 And from four steady-state
 cores: